More about a career in podiatry

-The IOCP also has a mixed membership for foot health practitioners.
-This group do not have a formal university degree but provide some foot health services to the public.
+The IOCP also has a diverse membership for foot health practitioners.
+This group do not have a formal university degree but provides some foot health services to the public.
 Consultingfootpain has produced an article on the difference between chiropody and podiatry (see no.2 below under ‘more articles’).

 (4) NHS salary structure

 NHS Agenda for change provides a matrix of salaries which are reviewed annually.
 Private practice salaries depend on how many days you wish to work, the nature of your service and the provision of products often sold to clients.
 As a commercial enterprise, the earning capabilities are extensive, with some sources suggesting from £30,000 – £80,000 per annum and others above £100,000 for successful practices.
 Podiatrists may be sole owners, manager-owners, associates or assistant podiatrists.

 - What Career to Choose After School?
 (I)